ti-cortex-m4/demo-java-reactive-streams-old/code.md

    @Override
    public void onNext(T item) {
        logger.info("({}) subscriber.next: {}", id, item);
-       // by rule 2.13, calling onNext must throw a NullPointerException when the given parameter is null.
+       // By rule 2.13, calling onNext must throw a NullPointerException when the given parameter is null.
        Objects.requireNonNull(item);

-       // by_rule 2.8, a Subscriber must be prepared to receive one or more onNext signals after having called Subscription.cancel() if (!cancelled) {
+       // By rule 2.8, a Subscriber must be prepared to receive one or more onNext signals after having called Subscription.cancel() if (!cancelled) {
            if (whenNext(item)) {
-               // by_rule 2.1, a Subscriber must signal demand via Subscription.request(long n) to receive onNext signals. subscription.request(1);
+               // By rule 2.1, a Subscriber must signal demand via Subscription.request(long n) to receive onNext signals. subscription.request(1);
            } else {
-               // by_rule 2.6, a Subscriber must call Subscription.cancel() if the Subscription is no longer needed. doCancel();
+               // By rule 2.6, a Subscriber must call Subscription.cancel() if the Subscription is no longer needed. doCancel();
            }
        }